The Relationship Between African Americans, Afro-Caribbean Americans, And Addiction

 - OR -

 Similar to members of the LGBTQ community, African Americans and Afro-Caribbeans have endured minority stress.
-Racial profiling, police brutality, and violence within some communities within the black community, unequal professional and educational opportunities, and many other challenges and frustrations disproportionately affect the black community.
-This can cause minority stress, which can manifest as anxiety, depression, feelings of hopelessness and helplessness, and other mental and emotional consequences that can lead to substance abuse disorders.
+Racial profiling, police brutality, violence within some communities within the Black community, unequal professional and educational opportunities, and many other challenges and frustrations disproportionately affect the Black community.
+This can cause minority stress, which can manifest as anxiety, depression, feelings of hopelessness and helplessness, and other mental and emotional consequences that can lead to substance use disorders (SUDs).

-Although 20.4% of the African Americans and Afro-Caribbean Americans report drinking alcohol in the last month, alcoholism is one of the 3 leading causes of death in these communities recent years.
-African Americans who consume alcohol suffer more health-related problemsthan other groups; death from cirrhosis was “1.27 times more common” in African American and Afro-Caribbean communities than whites.
-Furthermore, alcoholism in the black community resulted in a “10% higher death rate,” and black people received fewer health care benefits when compared to other races.
+Although only 20.4% of African Americans and Afro-Caribbean Americans report drinking alcohol in the last month, alcoholism is one of the 3 leading causes of death in these communities in recent years.
+African Americans who consume alcohol suffer more health-related problems than other groups; death from cirrhosis was “1.27 times more common” in African American and Afro-Caribbean communities than in whites.
+Furthermore, alcoholism in the Black community resulted in a “10% higher death rate,” and Black people received fewer health care benefits when compared to other races.

 Additionally, African Americans drank “less than whites, but drank in larger amounts when they did drink.”
 Essentially, on average, African Americans drink less frequently than their white counterparts but struggle more with binge drinking.

 Treatment options are available for a host of ethnicities and faiths.
 Furthermore, some facilities offer gender-specific treatment.
-Getting treated for alcoholism or drug addiction should be done in the care of a professional facility with 24-hour monitoring, providing patients more support for their recovery.
-Individuals have access to innovative holistic treatments they would not have access to if detoxing at home.
+Getting treated for alcoholism or drug addiction should be done in the care of a licensed facility with 24-hour monitoring, providing patients more support for their recovery.
+Individuals may have access to innovative holistic treatments they would not have access to if detoxing at home.
 Support groups and counseling are also available.
-All-inclusive treatment facilities are available to assist you or a loved one heal.
-Contact a compassionate treatment provider today, and get your life back on track.
+Contact a treatment provider today.